-But the events which are recorded in this chapter were not designed exclusively, nor perhaps chiefly, for the personal benefit of Cornelius and his family.
-They were designed to subserve an end of the highest importance, and of a public nature, with reference to the Church at large - to make it manifest that the "middle wall of partition" which had long divided the Jews from the Gentiles, had been taken down - that in Christ "There is neither Jew nor Greek, circumcision nor uncircumcision, bond nor free, but Christ is all and in all;" - and that the Christian church was to be truly Catholic, as comprehensive of all nations and peoples and tongues.
-The Gentiles were admitted on an equal footing with the Jews to participate in its holiest privileges, and share in its highest hopes.
+There was an affinity betwixt the faith of a spiritual Jew or proselyte, and the faith of the New Testament, in virtue of which the one led on to the other, and found in it, not a new creed, but the completion, the perfecting of the old one.
+But the events which are recorded in this chapter were not designed exclusively, nor, perhaps, chiefly, for the personal benefit of Cornelius and his family; they were designed to subserve an end of the highest importance, and of a public nature, with reference to the Church at large; to make it manifest that the 'middle wall of partition,' which had long divided the Jews from the Gentiles, had been taken down; that in Christ 'there is neither Jew nor Greek, circumcision nor uncircumcision, bond nor free, but Christ is all and in all;' and that the Christian Church was to be truly catholic, as comprehensive of all nations and peoples and tongues, the Gentiles being admitted on an equal footing with the Jews to a participation of its holiest privileges, and a share in its highest hopes.